U.S. escalates China trade showdown with tariffs on $50 billion in imports

 The state-led 2025 program targets 10 strategic industries: advanced information technology, robotics, aircraft, new energy vehicles, pharmaceuticals, electric power equipment, advanced materials, agricultural machinery, shipbuilding and marine engineering and advanced rail equipment.

-Many products in those segments appear on the list, including antibiotics and industrial robots and aircraft parts.
+Many products in those segments appear on the list, including antibiotics and industrial robots.

 U.S. business groups reacted cautiously, saying they agreed with Trump's efforts to stop the theft of U.S. intellectual property, but questioning whether tariffs were the right approach.